Homesickness During the Holidays

 Expat Family

 One way to make dealing with loneliness and culture shock easier while overseas is by joining other expats.
-Leverage the holidays to play connections you’ve already got.
-Hang out with the expat family when you miss home and feeling homesick.
+Use the holidays to strengthen the connections you already have.
+Hang out with the expat family when you miss home and are feeling homesick.

-They’re probably in the same boat as you are, and missing their home countries too.
-If you belong to an expat community when there are lots of you around, find someone from your home country to hang out with that’s also pining for home at this time of the year.
+They’re probably in the same boat as you are and missing their home countries too.
+If you belong to an expat community, find someone from your home country to hang out with who is also pining for home at this time of year.

 Be Patient

 Time will go by whether you’re happy or not.
 And for those expatriates living a short-term life: Keep in mind that you only have a limited number of days to enjoy.
-Sometimes, it might even be beneficial to take a break from focusing on the things and try to distract yourself from homesickness.
+Taking a break from your worries and distracting yourself from homesickness can be helpful.

 Contact Family Back Home

-This was all before you could easily chat by video, text each other and communicate by email on smartphones — when the options to eagle with other countries were either dialing up for a phone call or going postal.
-And if you were feeling homesick, your best move was to pick up the phone and call home to get updates from all your friends and family.
+This was all before you could easily chat by video, text each other, and communicate by email on smartphones—when the options to engage with other countries were either dialing up for a phone call or going postal.
+If you were experiencing homesickness, it was advisable to make a phone call home to receive updates from all your friends and family.

 Keep in Touch with Your People Back Home